qtip27/MicrosoftOpenAI/README.md

-[Container :Azure Container Instance container group should deploy into a virtual network (Builtin or Custom)]
+[Container Instances: Azure Container Instance container group should deploy into a virtual network (Builtin or Custom)]

 -Network Security Group: Create NSG and Attach to Existing Subnet (Custom Built)